cesar-rgon/desktop-app-installer/README.md

 > 6. [Add new translation file](#6-add-new-translation-file)

 ```
-Valid for:   Ubuntu v14.04 and Debian 7 (for all desktops o server).
+Valid for:   Ubuntu v14.04, Debian 7 and Linux Mint 17 (for all desktops o server).
              With some changes in config files, it can be 100% compatible with previous versions.
-Version:     1.11
+Version:     1.2
-Last change: 18/05/2014 (dd/mm/yyyy)
+Last change: 22/05/2014 (dd/mm/yyyy)
 ```
 ##### DONE
 > - [x] Added compatibility with Ubuntu 14.04 (unity/gnome/kde/xfce/lxde/server)
 > - [x] Added compatibility with Debian 7
+> - [x] Added compatibility with Linux Mint 17 (cinnamon)

 ##### TODO
-> - [ ] Test compatibility with Linux Mint 17 (all desktops)
+> - [ ] Test compatibility with Linux Mint 17 (all other desktops)
 > - [ ] Develop Github web page
 > - [ ] Create spanish translation of this README file